Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Neural Collapse in Deep Linear Networks under the UFM Setting with Balanced Data

 For $(\mathcal{NC}2)$ property, for $j = 1, \ldots, M$, we have:

 and align to:

 with $r$ is the number of positive singular value of $\overline{\mathbf{H}}^{*}$. \end{itemize} \end{theorem}

-The details proof of Theorem \ref{thm:bias-free} is provided in Appendix \ref{sec:proofs_balanced}.
-Our proof first characterize critical points of the loss function, showing that the weight matrices of the network have the same set of singular values, up to a factor depending on the weight decay.
+Our proofs (in Appendix \ref{sec:proofs_balanced}) first characterize critical points of the loss function, showing that the weight matrices of the network have the same set of singular values, up to a factor depending on the weight decay.
 Then, we use the singular value decomposition on these weight matrices to transform the loss function into a function of singular values of $\mathbf{W}_{1}$ and singular vectors of $\mathbf{W}_{M}$.
 Due to the separation of the singular values/vectors in the expression of the loss function, we can optimize each one individually.
 This method shares some similarities with the proof for bias-free case in \cite{Tirer22} where they transform a lower bound of the loss function into a function of singular values.
 Furthermore, the threshold $(M-1)^{\frac{M-1}{M}}/{M^{2}}$ of the constant $a$ is derived from the minimizer of the function $g(x) = 1/(x^{M} + 1) + bx$ for $x \geq 0$.
-For instance, if $b > (M-1)^{\frac{M-1}{M}}/M$, $g(x)$ is minimized at $x = 0$ and the optimal singular values will be $0$'s, leading to the stated solution. \\
+For instance, if $b > (M-1)^{\frac{M-1}{M}}/M$, $g(x)$ is minimized at $x = 0$ and the optimal singular values will be $0$'s, leading to the stated solution.

-The main difficulties and novelties of our proofs for deep linear networks are: i) we observe that the product of many matrices can be simplified by using SVD with identical orthonormal bases between consecutive weight matrices (see Lemma \ref{lm:4}) and, thus, only the singular values of $\mathbf{W}_{1}$ and left singular vectors of $\mathbf{W}_{M}$ remain in the loss function, ii) optimal singular values are related to the minimizer of the function $g(x) = 1/(x^M + 1) + bx$ (see Appendix \ref{sec:study_g}), and iii) we study the properties of optimal singular vectors to derive the geometries of the global solutions. \\
+The main difficulties and novelties of our proofs for deep linear networks are: i) we observe that the product of many matrices can be simplified by using SVD with identical orthonormal bases between consecutive weight matrices (see Lemma \ref{lm:4}) and, thus, only the singular values of $\mathbf{W}_{1}$ and left singular vectors of $\mathbf{W}_{M}$ remain in the loss function, ii) optimal singular values are related to the minimizer of the function $g(x) = 1/(x^M + 1) + bx$ (see Appendix \ref{sec:study_g}), and iii) we study the properties of optimal singular vectors to derive the geometries of the global solutions.